Tuesday, April 23, 2024

 ON TO CLEEBERG

-I will drop in on the last living member of my first wife's familly, Edgar Nabroth.
+I will drop in on the last living member of my first wife's family, Edgar Nabroth.
 I have not seen him in years and his health is failing.

 ON TO LISBON AND CAISCAIS, PORTUGAL